Functional-Metabolomics-Lab/MicrospotReader_test/userguide_app.md

 This section currently contains only two settings:

-- Maximum distance from grid-line intersections for acceptance of a spot
+- Maximum distance from gridline intersections for acceptance of a spot
 - Disk-Radius for spot-intensity calculations

 The maximum distance for spot acceptance is relevant for spot correction, as any spots further away than the given value will be considered artifacts and therefore removed.
 For intersections with no spots closer than the acceptance criterium a spot will be defined at the point of intersection.
 Spots defined in this manner are considered "Backfilled".